 - Also to focus on social entrepreneurship promotion.

-- The creation of an online web-based platform that connects entrepreneurs to each other, investors, financial institutions and business services such as legal, accounting, HR and technology services.
+- The creation of an online web-based platform that connects entrepreneurs, investors, financial institutions, and business services such as legal, accounting, HR, and technology services.

 - The setting up of a national mentor network for budding entrepreneurs.